openstack/ironic/doc/source/contributor/contributing.rst

 -------------------------

-Daily contributor discussions take place on IRC in the '#openstack-ironic' channel on Freenode IRC.
+Daily contributor discussions take place on IRC in the '#openstack-ironic' channel on the OFTC IRC network.

-Please feel free to join us at irc://irc.freenode.net and join our channel!
+Please feel free to join us at ircs://irc.oftc.net:6697 and join our channel!

+Additional information on getting connected can be found in the `OpenStack community contribution guide <https://docs.openstack.org/contributors/common/irc.html>`_.

 Everything Ironic
 ~~~~~~~~~~~~~~~~~